Guide to Becoming a Teacher in New York State

 What is the Job Outlook for Teachers in New York State?

 Elementary, middle school and high school teachers in New York report some of the highest employment numbers and wages in the nation.
-As of May 2014, New York employed 73,280 elementary teachers with an annual mean wage of $74,830, 39,220 middle school teachers with an annual mean wage of $75,470 and 67,320 high school teachers with an annual mean wage of $76,680.
+As of May 2016, New York employed over 73,000 elementary teachers with an annual mean wage of approximately $75,000, approximately 40,000 middle school teachers with an annual mean wage exceeding $75,000 and approximately 70,000 high school teachers with an annual mean wage in the $77,000 range.
 As the state continues to grow, especially in its urban areas, and the current teaching population ages and retires, both new and replacement positions for teachers are anticipated statewide.
 As a result, the job outlook for teachers in New York State is expected to remain promising over the coming decades.
+This means there is more reason than ever before to explore how to become a teacher in New York State.

 What resources do teachers have to help them during their careers in New York State?